 3) While anticipating a working-memory task, brain activity could help distinguish depression in bipolar disorder from major depression

 Working memory is a procedure that the human brain uses to manipulate, maintain, and update information about tasks that are immediately at hand.
 Damage to neural networks engaged during working memory results in impairments in reasoning, decision-making, and learning, which are observed in people with mood disorders, like depression.
-Researchers recruited 23 healthy controls, 18 people in the depressive phase of bipolar disorder, and 23 people with major depressive disorder who were also depressed.
+Researchers recruited 23 healthy controls, 18 people in the depressive phase of bipolar disorder, and 23 people with the major depressive disorder who were also depressed.
 Under conditions in which each participant was exposed to a range of emotional stimuli from negative to neutral to positive, each participant was scanned for both difficult and easy working memory tasks.
 The analysis of the resultant brain scans of all participants confirmed the hypothetical assumption that brain activity patterns during anticipation of a working-memory task vary according to whether the task is difficult or easy, thus making it easy to distinguish depressed individuals with bipolar disorder from those with major depressive disorder.

 4) Severe psychiatric history in the family affects the treatment of bipolar disorder patients.

 Bipolar disorder patients who have family members with severe mental disorders (associated with sociodemographic measures and disease severity)require more medicine and are more difficult to treat.
 Researchers also found that the higher number of family members with severe mental disorders was linked to lower-income, lower levels of education, and the earlier debut.
 Among the most frequent disorders were alcoholism, depression, and bipolar disorder.
 These results were based on two large randomized American control trials comprising 757 participants and were conducted in 11 hospitals in the United States.
-The research indicates that a family history of psychiatric disorders places a greater burden on patients already suffering from bipolar disorder.
+The bipolar disorder research papers indicate that a family history of psychiatric disorders places a greater burden on patients already suffering from bipolar disorder.

 5) Prevalence and predictors of bipolar disorders in patients with major depressive episodes